March 3, 2013

 ½ teaspoon rose water (optional)

 With an electric mixer whip well butter, sugar, vanilla and rosewater (if using) until a smooth texture is achieved.
 One by one add eggs until well blended.
 Finally add flour and mix for an additional minute.
 Fold in raisins and allow batter to rest for 15 minutes.
-Heat oven to 250 degrees.
-Using parchment paper to line a cookie sheet, spoon 1 teaspoon of mixture onto cookie sheet, spacing each individual spoonfuls so that once the cookie bakes, they don’t run into each other (approximately 2 inches apart each).Bake for 20-25 minutes until a light golden brown exterior is formed.
+Heat oven to 250 degrees Fahrenheit.
+Using parchment paper to line a cookie sheet, spoon 1 teaspoon of mixture onto cookie sheet, spacing each individual spoonfuls so that once the cookie bakes, they don’t run into each other (approximately 2 inches apart each).Bake for 35-40 minutes until a light golden brown exterior is formed.
 Prepare the rest of the batch until complete.

 Walnut Cookies (‘noon gerdooee’)